hrkfdn/ncspot/doc/users.md

 `ncspot` prompts for a Spotify username and password on first launch, uses this to generate an OAuth token, and stores it to disk.

-The credentials are stored in `~/.cache/ncspot/librespot/credentials.json` (unless the base path has been changed with the `--basepath` option).
+The credentials are stored in `librespot/credentials.json` in the user's cache directory.
+Run `ncspot info` to show the location of this directory.

 The `logout` command can be used to remove cached credentials.
 See [Vim-Like Commands](#vim-like-commands).